Here’s what could get more expensive from Trump’s massive tariff hikes

 While not among the top five sources of foreign-produced computers, India is still a major supplier of computers and other electronics to the US.
 Goods from there are set to face 25% minimum tariffs.

 Economists at the Yale Budget Lab estimate that the tariffs Trump announced as of Thursday, if put in place indefinitely, could cause computer and other electronic prices to rise by 18.2% in the short run and 7.7% in the long run.
-(The authors of the analysis published Friday don’t provide a specific timeframe for what qualifies as long run versus short run.)
+The authors consider the short run to be two to three years from now, while the long run is considered three to ten years.

 Clothing